AVAILABLE GRANTS/APPLY FOR A GRANT

 WYCF gives priority to nonprofit organizations who:

-- Address an identified community need
+- Address an identified community need and work to create a long-term solution

 - Partner with other nonprofits or programs to enhance services without duplication